paynio/PhotosDemo/README.md

 Instagram requires users to authenticate to receive an access token as explained [here](https://www.instagram.com/developer/authentication/).
 To help improve the first use experience of the app, if the correct creds are entered, the application will automatically login you in.
 Notes:

+- Application uses client-side Implicit OAuth
 - LoginViewController uses evaluateJavaScript function to pre-populate username & password fields, and then to simulate login click
 - **This would never be used in production code, but is demonstrated here to highlight how to interact with JS in a WKWebView**
 - The access token is retrieved and stored in UserDefaults.
 For production code, it would be much more preferable to store in Keychain
+- Provided login is for a sandbox account (which comes with rate limits that may be seen if the app used heavily)

 ### API Retrieval

 - Fetches recent images for the logged in user.
 - If using provided creds, there are 10 images saved already in Instagram on that particular user.
-- Application not tested with different login creds, but if there is recent activity for a different user, it is anticipated that the API should work in the same way
+- Application not tested with different login creds, but if there is recent activity for a different user, it is anticipated that the API should work in the same way.
+By default, we pull most recent 10 images, but this can be configured in fetchSelfRecentImages in [InstagramFetcher.swift](InstagramFetcher.swift)

 ### JSON Parsing